Chart Color Schemes

 Employment conditions in Toronto face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Agriculture, forestry & fishing has limited presence with 0.7% employment compared to the regional average of 5.3%.
-The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
-In the 12-month period ending September 2025, employment increased by 1.2% while labour force increased by 2.9%, causing the unemployment rate to rise by 1.5 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Toronto's employment mix, local employment should increase by 6.7% over five years and 14.0% over ten years.
+Employment opportunities locally appeared limited based on Census data comparison.
+Over the year ending September 2025, employment increased by 1.1%, labour force by 2.9%, raising unemployment rate by 1.6 percentage points.
+This contrasted with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 estimated a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Toronto's employment mix suggested local employment should increase by 6.7% over five years and 14.0% over ten years, though this was a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment